4 Types of Fencing for Cattle: A Rancher’s Comparison

 Cost Versus Longevity

-A bargain fence that fails in five years costs more than a premium one that lasts twenty.
-We recommend Class 3 galvanized wire and .60 CCA treated posts because they resist rust and rot in our damp climate.
+A bargain fence that fails in five years costs more than a premium one that lasts twenty affordable fence materials.

 Local Regulations